-This Thanksgiving, I wanted to take just a few minutes to discuss the gift of work.
+This holiday season, I wanted to take just a few minutes to discuss the gift of work.
 I know it’s easy for many of us (myself included) to forget that work is indeed just that: a precious gift.

 I’m currently in the process of doing a major home re-organization.
 In fact, I’m hoping to share some of what I’m doing in a video later this week, so stay tuned.